alexstedman/PersonalProjects/Fundsmith_Equity_Project/README.md

 ![All data with Prophet forecast](https://github.com/alexstedman/PersonalProjects/blob/main/Fundsmith_Equity_Project/images/proph_alldata_preds.png)

 As you can see, there is no way the Prophet model (or, for that matter, I believe any model) could predict the affect the Coronavirus had on the market.
-What is interesting (and probably coincidental) is that the fund price recovered and followed the predicted values.
+What is interesting (and almost certainly coincidental) is that the fund price recovered to around the predicted values.

 Prophet also has the opportunity to output some information on the training data.